ethersphere/bee-docs/docs/working-with-bee/cashing-out.md

 BZZ in the form of cheques.
 Once these cheques accumulate sufficient value, you may _cash them out_ using Bee's API.
-This process transfers money from your peer's chequebooks into your own, which you can then withdrawal to your wallet to do with as you please!
+This process transfers money from your peer's chequebooks into your own, which you can then withdraw to your wallet to do with as you please!

 :::important
 Do **not** cash out your cheques too regularly!
 Once a week is more than sufficient!
-Besides the transaction costs, this prevents and relieves unneccesary congestion on the blockchain. 💩
+Besides the transaction costs, this prevents and relieves unnecessary congestion on the blockchain. 💩
 :::

 :::info